-Yes, there are many interesting apps for your iOS and Android device that will help you to find the locations of various stars, planets, satellites and space stations and much more.
-This list comprised of both free and paid apps for a wide variety of options.
+Yes, there are several astronomy apps that you can use to unleash your inner astronomer.
+These apps can help you find the locations of various stars, planets, satellites, and much more.
+Below is a list of both free and paid astronomy apps that you can try.

 Man must rise above the Earth-to the top of the atmosphere and beyond – for only thus will he fully understand the world in which he lives. – Socrates.

 Put your camera to work.
-To use Star & Planet Finder on your iPhone, first you have to choose a planet or a major star from an inbuilt directory, with your camera facing the night sky, move your device according to the pointer display, the pointer will lead you towards the desired planet.
-Although, the app is free, you can always unlock various planets and stars with in-app purchases.
+To make use of the Star & Planet Finder app on your iPhone, you first need to choose a planet or a star from an inbuilt directory.
+With your camera facing the night sky, move your device according to the pointer display, the pointer will lead you towards the desired planet.
+Although the app is free, you can always unlock various planets and stars with in-app purchases.

 13. ISS Detector

 Here is a question, can we see the ISS with the naked eye?.
 Well, with appropriate location and ISS Detector, sure you can.
 This cool Android app can notify you in advance with an alarm, minutes before the ISS flyby over the horizon.
 Also, with in-app purchase, you can track other human-made objects such as SpaceX Starlink and the Hubble space telescope.

 Starmap offers you valuable information on more than 2.5 million stars and all the 110 Messier objects and Abell galaxy clusters.
 The app is stacked with many cool and handy features.
 To start with, suppose if you don’t know what to look for, or you just want space news, you can get it all with just one click.